vinta/awesome-python/README.md

     * [Linter](https://github.com/AtomLinter/Linter) - A static code analysis tool for Atom.
     * [Linter-flake8](https://github.com/AtomLinter/linter-flake8) - An addon to `linter`, that acts as an interface for `flake8`.
     * [virtualenv](https://github.com/jhutchins/virtualenv) - Atom package for virtualenv management.
+* Eclipse
+    * [PyDev](http://pydev.org/) - Third party plugin for Eclipse, which may be used in Python, Jython and IronPython development.

 # Resources